mastercomdev/mastercomdev/README.md

 ## About Us

 Our team thrives on delivering reliable and efficient solutions using the **Qt framework**.
-With years of experience in both **Qt Widgets** and **Qt Quick/QML**, we handle projects ranging from desktop applications to embedded systems, ensuring high standards of performance and usability.
+With years of experience in **Qt Quick/QML**, we handle projects ranging from desktop applications to embedded systems, ensuring high standards of performance and usability.

 We primarily operate on **Fiverr**, where we offer our services to clients worldwide.
 However, we also accept direct orders for custom projects.